 Dartmoor

-The dramatic and brooding Dartmoor is one of England’s last untamed wildernesses.
-368 square miles in total, it is one of the best places to lose yourself (metaphorically speaking) to a whole range of outdoor pursuits.
-Fortunately, Crediton happens to be less than 10 miles from the northern fringes of Dartmoor and as such is a wonderful base for exploration.
+The dramatic and soulful Dartmoor is one of England’s last untamed wildernesses.
+368 square miles in total, it is one of the best places to lose yourself to a whole range of outdoor pursuits.
+Fortunately, Crediton resides less than 10 miles from the northern fringes of Dartmoor and is a wonderful base for exploration.

 Exeter

-Crediton is less than 10 miles from Exeter, an historic city full to the brim with shops, outlets, museums, galleries, bars, restaurants and more.
-For an unforgettable day out, you can easily head into the city from Crediton to experience its many delights, from its underground tunnels to its stunning cathedral to its bustling quay.
+Crediton is less than 10 miles from Exeter, an historic city home to a wealth of shops, outlets, museums, galleries, bars, restaurants and more.
+For urban reveries, you can easily head into the city from Crediton to experience its many delights, from its underground tunnels to its stunning cathedral and bustling quay.

 Feeling inspired?
-Have a look at our luxury cottages in Devon here.
+Uncover our collection of luxury cottages in Devon.